-Two cisterns are proposed on the front of the firehouse to recycle rainwater.
-In addition, a bioretention system can be installed to treat the runoff from the parking lot.
+A rain garden can be planted in front of the entrance to capture, treat, and infiltrate stormwater runoff from the roof.
+A section of parking spaces can be converted to porous pavement to capture and infiltrate runoff from the parking lot.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.